top of page

 The mid-century clubhouse, expanded in recent years, frames the bay with floor-to-ceiling vistas and the Bayside Lounge for post-round conversation.
 There is short-game practice on putting greens, although the property does not include a full driving range.

-Players who enjoy classic strategy over raw length.
-Those who appreciate heritage architecture and a refined private‑club environment will feel right at home.
+Players who enjoy classic strategy over raw length will feel right at home.
+Those who appreciate heritage architecture and a refined private-club environment will find this course inviting.

 best burlington Ontario golf courses